JBlitzar/code-completion/NOTES.md

   - Loss went wayy up after it seemed like it was going well going down.
   - Maybe over-regularization?
 I'm going to implement the lr schedule that https://github.com/hyunwoongko/transformer does and I adjusted gradient clipping to a lower threshold (1.0 vs 10.0)
   - https://github.com/hyunwoongko/transformer also just trained it a lot longer
+  - Learning is slower, loss is at 1.3, but its stable, which is good.